Information for Faculty

 418-H University Library

 The Writing Commons, which is the university writing center, is located in the fourth floor of the University Library.
 They provide in-person 1-on-1 tutoring sessions, which can last up to 45 minutes, online tutoring sessions, as well as a variety of other tutoring and workshop offerings.
-Students can schedule a session online by clicking here (Schedule an Appointment) or calling us at 330-672-1787.
+Students can schedule a session online, or can do so over the phone by calling us at 330-672-1787.
 Students may schedule appointments throughout the semester, but are limited to one session per day.

 The Writing Commons supports all KSU students at all levels and in every academic discipline with any projects that include writing.
 They assist writers at every stage of the composing and revising process.
 Tutors help writers at every level of proficiency to experience the satisfaction of developing effective written communication.
 All student writers can benefit from the feedback and support the Writing Commons provides.

 During a session, a writer and tutor will work together to accomplish the goals set by the writer at the start of the session itself.
 Typically, sessions involve reading the piece of writing aloud while a tutor helps identify some areas in the writing for revision.
 Sessions can also be spent brainstorming, learning how to edit, or accomplishing other writing and revising tasks.
 Tutors can address any writing-related concerns a student may have during a session.
 At a student’s request, a written description of the session(s) can be sent to their instructor, advisor, or anyone they designate.

 Students should bring a description of the assignment they are working on and anything they have written for that assignment to date.
 Students do not have to bring a full draft to the session in order to benefit from working with a tutor.
 In fact, some of the most helpful sessions occur when the tutor helps a student to brainstorm to get started on writing.

 Students are expected to bring their FLASHCard for identification purposes.
 Check out Kent State University's FLASHCard User Agreement for more information.